rejasupotaro/kvs-schema/README.md

-[WIP] KVS Schema
+KVS Schema
 ==========

-Immutable code generation to store key-value data for Android.
+KVS Schema is code generation library to manage key-value data for Android.

 Contents
 ------------------